Shasheen8/INSIGHT_SecurePenBox/README.md

 <h1 align="center"> Secure PenBox </h1>

-- A sandboxed penetration testing environment that lets the user upload an image of their web application and conducts standard vulnerability assessments using a predefined set of enumeration tools and presents the results in a report.
+- A sandboxed cloud penetration testing environment that lets the user upload an image of their web application and conducts standard vulnerability assessments using a predefined set of enumeration tools and presents the results in a report.
 - Utilized the Aws Ec2 cloud service to produce a sandboxed Kali Linux environment, synced it with the S3 storage service to import a docker image of a test web application to the ec2 instance, used a bash script for enumeration and vulnerability assessment and exported the reports back to the user via an endpoint.
 - This project allows developers to test and assess their web applications for different bugs, vulnerabilities and loopholes before pushing their secure and bug free product to the internet.
 <p align="center">